sgharms/website/source/guides/router_primer.md

 ### Navigation

 Let us first consider the most visible activty associated with any web
-application:  *Navigation*.
-Navigation is the act of following a link whose `href` attribute corresponds to a URL or entering a URL into some sort of HTTP processing application.
+application:  *navigation*.
+Navigation is (1) the act of following a link whose `href` attribute corresponds to a URL or (2) entering a URL into some sort of HTTP processing application.
 Navigation occurs when:

 * Lauren types `http://emberjs.com` into her browser
 * Erik writes a Ruby script that accesses an application's RESTful API at `http://example.com/api/widgets/list`

-In Ember, by default this looks like `http://example.com/#/posts` or `http://localhost:4567/#/cars`.
-Throughout the rest of this guide the default location manager, "HashLocation,"  which separates the various states by means of `/#/` will be used.
-If this syntax is not desired, the `location` property on the Router can be set to any `Ember.Object` that provides the methods specified in the `Ember.Location` API.
-For more information, consult the `Ember.Location` API.
+In Ember, by default, this looks like `http://example.com/#/posts` or `http://localhost:4567/#/cars`.
+Throughout the rest of this guide, the default location manager, "HashLocation,"  which signifies various routes by means of `/#/`, will be used.
+If this syntax is not desired, the `location` property on the Router can be set to **any** `Ember.Object` that implements the methods specified in the `Ember.Location` API.
+For more information, consult the `Ember.Location` [API][E.L.API].

 [E.L.API]: https://github.com/emberjs/ember.js/blob/master/packages/ember-routing/lib/location/api.js "Ember.Location API Source Code"

 ### Routing, State, and Route

 A *State* is a deterministic configuration of the application.
-It can be imagined as a set of variables, a set of visible views, a set of instantiated objects, etc.  A state can be transitioned into by means of a unique trigger that activates this configuration.
-In Ember this looks like `root.index` or `posts.post.comment`.
+It can be imagined as a set of variables, a set of visible views, a set of instantiated objects, etc.  A state is referencedd by a unique specifier called a *routePath*.
+Ember *routePaths*  looks like `root.index` or `posts.post.comment`.

-When a *State* can be invoked by means of a navigable URL, it is said to be a *Route*.  *Routing* is the act of mapping a URL onto a *route*.
+When a *State* can be invoked by means of a navigable URL, it is said to be a *Route*.  *Routing* is the act of mapping a URL onto a *routePath*.
 Thus a correspondence between URL and State emerges:
-`http://example.com/#/posts` would sensibly map to `posts.index`.
+`http://example.com/#/posts` would (sensibly) map to `posts.index`.

 ### Nesting

 As mentioned previously, Routes can be nested.
 When a route has sub-routes it is called the *parent* route and its sub-routes are called *child* routes and / or *leaf* routes.

 **Parent routes are not-routable**.
-They transfer the responsibility of instantiating the state to a series of child states.
+Their children bear the responsibility of constructing the state.

 <!--- }}}1 -->

 ## Intersection of Navigation URLs, Routes, and States

-Given that there is a correspondence between navigational endpoints (URLs), their routes, and those routes' "states," it is obvious that an Ember application that uses the Router is a [State Machine][StateMachine].
+Given that there is a correspondence between navigational endpoints (URLs), their routePaths, and those routes' "states," it is obvious that an Ember application that uses the Router is a [State Machine][StateMachine] that uses routePaths and / or URLs to change into the states.

 ## Summation of Definitions' Interplay and Roles